Sephie2/misc/math - overview and books.md

 An overview of topics in mathematics together with the most common book recommendations for each topic of sub-topic.
 This list is not comprehensive and more of a book recommendation than a study guideline.

+## Starting out

+**Pre-Algebra**
+- "Pre-Algebra Mathematics" by Nichols (old but good)
+- "Elementary Algebra" by Sullivan et al (new, lots of examples)

+**Discreet Math**
+- "Discrete Mathematical Structures" by Kolman et al (beginner friendly)
+	- lots of Logic
+- "Concrete Mathematics - A Foundation for Computer Science" by Graham, Knuth, Patashnik (read discrete math first, this is not a beginner friendly book)
+- "Discrete Combinatorial Mathematics - An Applied Introduction" by R.P.
+Grimaldi (Standard Book)
+- "Discrete Mathematics and Its Applications" by K.H.
+Rosen (Standard Book)

+These books also cover a lot of topics for Combinatorics and Discrete Mathematics

+**Prove-Writing**
+- "How To Prove It - A Structures Approach" by D.J.
+Velleman
+- "Foundations of Higher Mathematics" by Fletcher & Patty
+- "An Introduction to Abstract Mathematics" by Bond & Keane
+- "How to Read and Do Proofs" by D. Solow

+After those, on college level are Pre-Calculus and Trigonometry.

+* "Precalculus" by James Stewart et al (Author of "Calculus")
+- "A Graphical Approach to Algebra & Trigonometry" by Hornsby et al

 ## BSc
 ### 1. Calculus*
 *Rates of change and accumulation, involving concepts such as derivatives and integrals.*